FudanSELab/ClassEval/generation/README.md

 **Instruction-I**: *Please complete the method **${Method Name}** within the following class **${Class Name}. ${Class-level Info} ${Generated Methods with Contract Designs} ${Target Method Contract Design}***

-We provide a more explicit representation of the iterative generation process in the following figure:
+We provide a more explicit representation of the incremental generation process in the following figure:

 <img src="incremental generation.png" alt="Incremental Generation Process" style="zoom: 5%;" />